 Show off your awards

 Awards are one of the best ways to lend outside credibility to your business.
-After all, you can say how awesome your business is, but your opinion isn’t impartial until someone else also verifies it!
+After all, you can say how awesome your business is, but your opinion isn’t impartial until someone else verifies it!
 Showcase what sets you apart from your competition by featuring your awards near your form or in the header or footer of your website.
-Unlike other awards in the wedding industry, the WeddingWire Couples’ Choice Awards® are solely based on reviews from real newlyweds and their experiences working with their wedding professionals.
-If your business is prestigious enough to be among the top five percent of wedding professionals on WeddingWire, we’ll provide you code so you can easily feature your award on your website for all visitors to see.
+Unlike other awards in the wedding industry, the WeddingWire Couples’ Choice Awards® are solely based on reviews from real newlyweds and their experiences with wedding professionals.
+If your business is prestigious enough to be among the top five percent of wedding professionals on WeddingWire, we’ll provide you code so you can easily feature the award on your website for all visitors to see.

 Test your calls-to-action